AdaCore/spark2014/docs/guidance/main.rst

    pragma Annotate (GNATprove, Category, Pattern, Reason);

-A ``pragma Annotate`` expects exactly 4 arguments.
+A ``pragma Annotate`` expects exactly four arguments.
 The first is fixed and should always be ``GNATprove``.
 The second argument, named ``Category``, can be either ``False_Positive`` or ``Intentional``. ``False_Positive`` should be used when the data is initialized by the program but GNATprove is unable to verify it, while ``Intentional`` should be used when the variable is not initialized, but for some reason this is not a problem; some examples will be given later.
 The third argument, named ``Pattern``, should be a part of the check message.
 For initialization checks, '"X" might not be initialized' or '"X" is not initialized', depending on the message, is appropriate.
 Finally, the last argument is the most important.
-It stores an explanation of why the check was accepted.
-It should allow reviewing the justification easily.
-A rule that's often applied in practice is that the reason should identify the author of the justification, using the format '<initials> <reason>', for example 'YM variable cannot be zero here'.
+It captures why the check was accepted.
+It should allow reviewing the justification easily, and it's good practice to identify the author of the justification, using the format '<initials> <reason>'; for example, 'YM variable cannot be zero here'.

-You can find a complete description of how checks can be justified in the SPARK User's Guide: http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_use_gnatprove_in_a_team.html#justifying-check-messages.
+A complete description of how checks can be justified is given in the SPARK User's Guide: http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_use_gnatprove_in_a_team.html#justifying-check-messages.

-On the code below, GNATprove is unable to verify that the array A is initialized by successive initialization of its elements:
+On the code below, GNATprove is unable to verify that the array ``A`` is initialized by successive initialization of its elements:

 .. code-block:: ada